AdaCore/spark2014/docs/guidance/main.rst

 last case, only those declarations and bodies explicitly marked with a ``SPARK_Mode`` aspect are analyzed.

+.. index:: Modifying code to remove SPARK violations

-Modifying Code To Remove SPARK Violations
+Modifying Code to Remove SPARK Violations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In many cases, code can be modified so that either SPARK violations are removed completely or can be moved to some part of the code that does not prevent most of the code from being analyzed.
-In general, this is good because SPARK violations point to features that can easily lead to code that is more difficult to maintain (such as side effects in functions) or to understand (such as pointers).
-Below, we consider typical SPARK violations found in Ada code and how to address each by modifying the code.
-When code modification is not possible or too complex/costly, the code with the violation should be excluded from analysis by following the recommendations of the previous section.
+In many cases, code can be modified so that SPARK violations are either removed completely or are moved to some part of the code that does not prevent most of the code from being analyzed.
+In general, this is good because SPARK violations identify features that may be more difficult to maintain (such as side effects in functions) or to understand (such as pointers).
+Below, we consider typical SPARK violations found in Ada code and show how to address each by modifying the code.
+When code modification is not possible or is too complex/costly, the code with the violation should be excluded from analysis by following the recommendations of the previous section.
 The following table lists the main restrictions of SPARK that lead to violations in Ada code and how they are typically addressed, as detailed in the rest of this section.

 .. csv-table::
-   :header: "", "How to remove the violation?", "How to hide the violation?"
+   :header: "", "How to remove the violation", "How to hide the violation"
    :stub-columns: 1
    :widths: 2, 3, 3

    "Use of access type", "Use references, addresses, or indexes in an array or a collection", "Use a private type, defined as access type in a private section marked ``SPARK_Mode Off``"
-   "Side-effect in function", "Transform function in procedure with additional parameter for result", "Mark function body with ``SPARK_Mode Off`` and function spec with ``Global => null`` to hide side-effect"
+   "Side effect in function", "Transform function to a procedure with additional parameter for result", "Mark function body with ``SPARK_Mode Off`` and function spec with ``Global => null`` to hide side-effect"
    "Exception handler", "Use result value to notify caller of error when recovery is required", "Split subprogram into functionality without exception handler, and wrapper with exception handler marked with ``SPARK_Mode Off``"

 In the following, we consider the error messages that are issued in each case.

+.. index:: access types, Pointers

 .. rubric:: access to "T" is not allowed in SPARK